rogual/frp.js/README.txt

                 Returns a new event which, whenever any of the given events fires a value, fires that value.

+            Event.join(eventsArray)

+                Returns a new event which, once all of the given events fire a value, fires all values as an array.

         The following constant events exist:

             Event.identity